 cabal-install, aka Cabal-the-tool, which is a command-line tool that uses Cabal-the-library.

-stack are separate tools that both share the same framework.
+and stack are separate tools that both share the same framework.
 A

-A successful framework at that: Haskell’s ecosystem would not be
+successful framework at that: Haskell’s ecosystem would not be

-where it is today without Cabal, which way back in 2004, for the first time
+where it is today without Cabal, which way back in 2004, for the

-in the long history of Haskell made it possible to
+first time in the long history of Haskell made it possible to

 Stack is different in that it is a from-the-ground-up rethink of Cabal-the-tool.
 So the real questions are: why was a new tool necessary, and why now?
 We’ll tackle these questions step-by-step in the remainder of this post: